jevankovich/beagle_lang/README.md

 The harness is designed to allow uploading executables to the VM on the BeagleBoard.
 It will also be used as both a local and a remote REPL.
-Ideally this will be written in Beagle Lang with minimal C to manage talking to the serial port.
+Ideally this will be written in Yttrium with minimal C to manage talking to the serial port.

 See `README.md` in the `harness` directory.